seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 In many situations it is not necessary to compute the entire alignment matrix but only a part of it.
 This has positive impacts on the performance.
 To limit the computation space the alignment matrix can be bounded by a band.
 Thus, only the alignment is computed that fits in this band.
-Note that this must not be the optimal alignment but in many cases we can give a rough bound on how similar the sequences will be and use therefor the banded alignment.
+Note that this must not be the optimal alignment but in many cases we can give a rough bound on how similar the sequences will be and therefor use the banded alignment.
 To do so, you can use a seqan3::static_band.
-It will be initialised with a seqan3::lower_bound and a seqan3::upper_bound and enabled for the alignment using the seqan3::align_cfg::band configuration.
+It will be initialised with a seqan3::lower_bound and a seqan3::upper_bound.
+To configure the banded alignment you need to use the seqan3::align_cfg::band configuration.

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp include_band
 \snippet doc/tutorial/pairwise_alignment/configurations.cpp band